Students vie in solar car competition (unfortunately the link has been broken - *sigh*) by Rob Seman:

 Google A.I. a Twinkle in Larry Page’s Eye

-That quote is based on a response by Larry Page in: Google vision - Q and A webcast (30 minutes).
-Artificial Intelligence seem to keep frustrating those that see a near term future for it.
+That quote is based on a response by Larry Page in: Google vision – Q and A webcast (30 minutes).
+Artificial Intelligence seems to keep frustrating those that see a near term future for it.

 via: When You’re Worth More Than Ten Billion